 When Can You Be Charged with Disobeying a Peace Officer Under CA Vehicle Code 2800?

-- The peace officer must have been performing their responsibilities when they gave a command
+- The peace officer must have been performing their responsibilities when they gave a command.

-Charges Related to Disobeying a Peace Officer
+Charges Related to Disobeying a Police Officer

 Consequences of a Conviction